Danskydan/Hilltop/README.md

       		:numWidth = 5
       		…

-As in a spreadsheet, Hilltop cells are reactive (i.e., their values are automatically reevaluated) to changes in the value of cells on which they depend.
-Thus, ‘sibling’ cells may be listed in any order under their common, immediate parent.
+As in a spreadsheet, Hilltop cells are reactive (i.e., their values are automatically reevaluated) when cells on which they depend receive a value.
 But unlike a spreadsheet, where only a cell’s value may depend on the value of another cell, in Hilltop the value of any cell attribute may depend on the value of any other cell attribute.
 For example, a cell’s font size could be made to depend on another cell’s numeric value as follows:

       .numboxCelsius_value
       	:numFontSize = numfunRound(.numboxFahrenheit_value)